| and

 thorn trees found higher up.

-The salt-whitened shores of Lake
+The salt-whitened

-of flamingoes sifting algae and shrimps from this
+from thousands of flamingoes sifting algae and

-water birds including avocets, plovers and black-winged
+a myriad other water birds including avocets,

-stilts whose long beaks probe the soft mud.
+probe the soft mud.

 SEASONS